Auztin/ootr-auto-tracker-pj64/README.md

 Most item givers (such as chests) won't get updated until you either save in game, or leave the current zone (includes voiding out).

 Some item givers (such as golden skulltulas or scrubs) update as soon as you close the relevant dialog.

-Small keys will update their count immediately upon getting a key. **HOWEVER**, locked doors won't be counted towards your key count until you save in game, or leave the current zone (includes voiding out).

 To ensure the tracker is fully synced up with the game, save the game.